smflem/smflem.github.io/_posts/2021-06-14-theatre_elements.md

 The art is created simultaneously with the audience's experience of it.
 This aspect has a number of effects, including (but not limited to):

-- The opportunity for variability and surprise with no editing
+- The opportunity for variability and surprise, with no editing
-- The thrill of watching performative feats (e.g., solos) with no second takes
+- The thrill of watching performative feats (e.g., solos), with no second takes
 - The opportunity for audience-performer interaction and co-creation
 - The strengthened sense of connection between audience and performer ("we're sharing this time as they create this", "they're creating this right now, for me")
 - A strengthened sense of a performance being a unique event ("we're all experiencing this together in time")

+Being live also enables many of the other unique attributes that make theatre powerful, particularly interactivity.

 <br>
 # *2. Interactive*

 *Audience-audience interaction*

 The audience creates their experience of the show together.
-The applause break, the collectively held breath, the reactions at intermission&mdash;these are integral to the live performing arts.
+The applause break, the collectively held breath, the reactions at intermission&mdash;these interactive elements resound through the live performing arts.

 - I see you experiencing this art